timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

-        - After waiting a few moments to determine if Black #411 would take immediate action to return OOB and cede their position, I issued a cut penalty to Black #411 for illegally gaining position on Red pivot #3.
+        - After waiting a few moments to determine if Black #411 would take immediate action to return OOB and cede their position, I issued a cut penalty to Black #411 for illegally gaining position on Red Pivot #3.

     === "Importance :material-cursor-default-click:"